 Chocolate Strawberry Brownies FAQ

-If you find the brownies sticking to the baking pan, you may need to grease it down more.
+If you find the brownies sticking to the baking pan, you may need to grease the pan more.
 Adding the cocoa powder helps make removing the brownies much easier.
-If the problems persist, you can always use parchment paper instead of greasing down the pan.
+If the problems persist, you can always use parchment paper instead of greasing the pan.
 This is especially good if you are looking to cut down on your clean up time.

 Brownies can be a little tricky sometimes when it comes to cooking time.
 While you don’t want them to be raw when they come out of the oven, it is important to remember that they will continue to cook as they sit in the pan.
 A good rule of thumb is to stick a toothpick in the center.
 If there is little to no dough sticking to the toothpick you are good to go ahead and take the pan out of the oven.